How do I enter Photoshop contests?

 - While "taste" is not a prerequisite for participation, it's still a good idea to check these guidelines every time you consider posting something that might be offensive.

-- Tip - In newer versions of Photoshop the "Save for Web" option under the file menu is your best bet for keeping file sizes manageable.
-Our viewers still stuck with dial-up will thank you.
+Tip - In newer versions of Photoshop the "Save for Web" option under the file menu is your best bet for keeping file sizes manageable.
+Our viewers still stuck with 3G cell service (or dial-up!) will thank you.

-- The reason for two different limits is to enable uploading of most multi-megapixel digital camera shots as-is (which are often under 12 MB), however, we still try to prevent threads from being filled with multiple multi-megabyte animated GIFs, as experience has shown those tend to be technically problematic for some browsers -- especially on mobile browsers that have limited CPU and memory for handling pages full of moving images.
+The reason for two different limits is to enable uploading of most multi-megapixel digital camera shots as-is (which are often under 12 MB), however, we still try to prevent threads from being filled with multiple multi-megabyte animated GIFs.
+Experience has shown that those tend to be technically problematic for some browsers -- especially on mobile browsers that have limited CPU and memory for handling pages full of moving images.
+People tend to get mad when you crash their older phones, after all.
 It's also rough on the server side (memory and CPU) to generate thumbnails for large animated GIFs with lots of frames.
-That's why there's a 2 MB post-resize cap.
-There's also a limit on the number of frames in an animated GIF (currently 500), for the same reasons.
+That's why there's a 2 MB post-resize cap, and why there's also a limit on the number of frames in an animated GIF (currently 500).